-23 Fascinating Facts About Your Cat
+23 Fascinating Facts About Cats

-For the love of cats
+For the Love of Cats

-If you are a devoted cat lover like myself, you too might be curious about the fascinating marvels your cat does, then you just might might be interested in reading this.
+If you are a devoted cat lover like myself, you too might be curious about the fascinating marvels your cat does, then you just might be interested in reading this.
 I know I enjoy the quirky behaviors of my beloved cats, I often wonder what it means when one will purr very loudly, or if the grass they are munching on is safe.
-Cats have a very delightful personalities, they can be stubborn and aloof one minute or craving your love the next minute while digging into your lap for attention.
+Cats have a very delightful personality, they can be stubborn and aloof one minute or craving your love the next minute while digging into your lap for attention.

 I have discovered and listed below some pretty interesting things about your cat you may have not known, a few tips that will keep your furry friend happy, safe, and healthy hopefully for a long, long time.
 These are some fascinating facts I have put together while looking into the world of the precious creature known as the domestic house cat we know and love.